paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 Subsec. (e)(1)(B).
 Pub.
 L. 101–647, § 2003, inserted “, by public sale or any other commercially feasible means,” after “sell”.

 Subsec. (f).
 Pub.
-L. 101–647, § 2004, inserted “; all dangerous, toxic, or hazardous raw materials or products subject to forfeiture under subsection (a)(2) of this section; and any equipment or container subject to forfeiture under subsection (a)(2) or (3) of this section which cannot be separated safely from such raw materials or products” after “this subchapter” in pars.
+L. 101–647, § 2004, inserted “; all dangerous, toxic, or hazardous raw materials or products subject to forfeiture under subsection (a)(2) of this section; and any equipment or container subject to forfeiture under subsection (a)(2) or (3) which cannot be separated safely from such raw materials or products” after “this subchapter” in pars.
 (1) and (2).

 1989—Subsec. (e)(3)(B).
 Pub.
 L. 101–189 amended subpar.
 (B) generally.
 Prior to amendment, subpar.
 (B) read as follows: “is not so transferred to circumvent any requirement of State law that prohibits forfeiture or limits use or disposition of property forfeited to State or local agencies.”